VanillaCold/Spore-VehicleTestDrive/readme.md

-Vehicle Test Drive
+Spore - Vehicle Test Drive

-A mod for Spore.
+As the name suggests, this mod for Spore adds a vehicle test drive, which is accessed through the `enterCustomGameMode` cheat.